DinoHub-SubT/dsta_deploy/docs/azure-launch-uav.md

         # -- if you are not using Docker, you may skip this step.
         docker-join.bash --name uav-sim-shell

-        # go to the deploy repo
-        cd ~/deploy_ws/src/

         # load the tmux session.
 Example launch `uav1`
-        tmuxp load operations/launch/tmuxp/sim/uav1.yaml
+        ROBOT=uav1 tmuxp load ~/deploy_ws/src/subt_launch/launch/tmuxp/azure/uav1.yaml

-### 4. Verify Launch
+## 3. Verify Launch

 Please verify all the launch scripts in the tmux sessions started.

 - Node error might be okay, but if a launch faile to come up that is not okay.

-- If you see any launch that failed to come up, please refer to the uav's `operations/launch/tmuxp/sim/uav[1-N].yaml` to see which launch failed and then relaunch manually.
+- If you see any launch that failed to come up, please refer to the uav's `subt_launch/launch/tmuxp/sim/uav[1-N].yaml` to see which launch failed and then relaunch manually.

-### 5. UAV Simulation Commands
+## 4. UAV Simulation Commands

 **Load GUI Config**